To edit the page settings:

 Print to one sheet

-Fit to x by y sheets
+Fit to x by y

-the number of sheets of paper designated.
+the specified number of sheets of paper.

 Printing the Top-Down